davidebianchi03/codebox/docs/source/guide/workspaces/docker-compose.md

 You can specify the default user for container access using the `com.codebox.user` label.
 If not set, Codebox will attempt to automatically determine the appropriate username (e.g., `com.codebox.user=user`).

 ## Environment variables
 Codebox provides a set of default environment variables that can be used within your Docker Compose configuration.
-In addition to these, you can also define your own custom environment variables.
+These variables are automatically converted to lowercase before being injected.
+You can also define your own custom environment variables.
 The default environment variables include:
 - `CODEBOX_WORKSPACE_ID` – The unique identifier of the workspace
 - `CODEBOX_WORKSPACE_NAME` – The name of the workspace
 - `CODEBOX_WORKSPACE_OWNER_EMAIL` – The email address of the workspace owner